chubbson/sem_os_hpctf/INSTALLZMQ.md

 >ØMQ is developed by a large community of contributors, founded by iMatix, which holds the domain name and trademarks.
 There are third-party bindings for many popular programming languages.

-## This installation guide based on several links, for deeper information check these out
+## This installation guide based on several links, for deeper information check them out

 * http://zeromq.org/intro:get-the-software
 * http://czmq.zeromq.org/page:get-the-software